 - obtain your initial teacher certification

-The MAT-S and MAST degrees are rigorous initial and continuing education programs designed for current and future science educators.
+The MAT-S and MAST degrees are rigorous initial and continuing education programs designed for current science educators.
 The programs are unique in that they focus solely on science education allowing students to be part of a supportive cohort of high-achieving science educators taught by faculty who specialize and conduct research in science education.
-We strive to provide cutting-edge, high-quality programs that will utilize your professional experiences and build upon your content knowledge to become a highly effective secondary or community college science educator and leader.
+The programs are similar, but differ in whether or not you intend to earn a standard Arizona teaching certificate along with your master’s.
+Financial assistance is available for both programs.